 What is more timeless and classic than a leather-bound journal?!
 Perfect for business, as a gift or even just as a scribble pad to keep at home, they’re a really useful way to organise your life in true gentlemanly style!
 In this tutorial, I will show you how to make a pocket-sized leather-bound journal, complete with decorative inner lining to personalise it to your own tastes.
-I made this journal for about £6, including the leather and the awl (thanks, eBay!) – so there’s no excuse not to give this a try!
-What you’ll need
+I made this journal for about £6, including the leather and the awl (which I got from Amazon) – so there’s no excuse not to give this a try!

 - Soft leather